-- Students will need to know that the derivative of position is velocity, and the derivative of velocity is acceleration.
-For questions at the end, students are expected to know the derivative of trig functions and the product rule. - The activity is designed to be a student-centered discovery and instruction of differential calculus for exponential functions.
+- Students will enter their responses directly into the TI-Nspire handheld or on the accompanying handout.
+On self-check questions, students can then press (menu) and select Check Answer (or press (etr) + ▲). - Students will need to know that the derivative of position is velocity, and the derivative of velocity is acceleration.
+For multiple choice questions at the end, students are expected to know the derivative of trig functions and the product rule. - The activity is designed to be a student-centered discovery and instruction of differential calculus for exponential functions.
 Teaching the basics before beginning the activity is optional.
-After completing the activity, students should be more successful with AP questions like 2003formBAB4, 2002formB AB2&BC2, 1991BC2, and multiple choice questions 1998AB16, and 2003AB9&17. - To download the student worksheet, go to education.ti.com/exchange and enter "11608" in the quick search box.
+After completing the activity, students should be more successful with AP questions like 2003formBAB4, 2002formB AB2&BC2, 1991BC2, and multiple choice questions 1998AB16, and 2003AB9&17. - To download the student and solution TI-Nspire documents (.tns files) and student worksheet, go to education.ti.com/exchange and enter "11612" in the quick search box.